 Retinyl Palmitate (Retinol), or any vitamin A derivatives.

-Instead, try: Vitamin C, Glycolic Acid, Azelaic Acid, or Hyaluronic Aid
+Instead, try: Vitamin C or Hyaluronic Aid

 Chemical Sunscreens